What is this?

 Who is this for?

-This resource can be used in all educational settings by early learning and childcare practitioners, teachers, parental involvement officers, community learning and development teams, family support and home-school link workers, third sector and national organisations.
+This resource can be used in all educational settings by early learning and childcare practitioners, teachers, parental involvement officers, family learning practitioners, community learning and development teams, family support and home-school link workers, third sector and national organisations.